LucasR65/LucasR65/README.md

 - 👋 Hi, I’m Lucas Rosier
-- 👀 I’m interested in videos games and pop culture
+- 👀 I’m interested in videos games and manga but also esport.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning what I can in my studies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me : lucasrosier65@gmail.com
 - ⚡ Fun fact: I don't have a fun fact to give !